expo/expo/docs/pages/guides/progressive-web-apps.md

 | `web.barStyle`                                              |                               | `<meta name="apple-mobile-web-app-status-bar-style" />` |
 | <InlineCode>web.splash \| ios.splash \| splash</InlineCode> |                               | `<link rel="apple-touch-startup-image" >`               |

-If you need finer control on how the PWA is generated, you should eject the **web/index.html** and add it there.
+If you need finer control on how the PWA is generated, you should generate the **web/index.html** with `npx expo customize` and add it manually.

 ### Icons